youyoungjang/awesome-timeseries-forecasting/basic/README.md

 - Vector Autoregression (VAR)
 - Vector Autoregression Moving Average (VARMA)

+### challenges of classifical methods
+- how do we decide differencing order?
+- how do we decide model order (AR?
+MA?)

+To do so, we have to understand autocorrelation plot and partial autocorrelation plot.

+- how do we decide seasonality order?

+We also have to what method we should choose to remove seasonality.

+In conclusion, it is very complicated to integrate all these factors in simple way when we use classical methods.

 ---
 ### Source
 This contents are originated from [this course](https://fastcampus.app/course-detail/210867).
 You may take this course if you want more details.